 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Appraise and synthesise theoretical and contextual concepts related to your field.
+- Appraise and synthesize theoretical and contextual concepts related to your field

 1 Please refer here more information on student contribution amounts.